Nesador95/Computational-Physics-Solutions/Chapter 5 Integrals and derivatives/README.md

 Update: The objects housed in this file are:
 - `TrapesiumRuleIntegration`: Its maximum accuracy before rounding error is dominant is 10^8 slices.
 If the function is well behaved, the best estimates will be given by `romberg_function_integration`.
 - `SimpsonsRuleIntegration`: Its maximum accuracy before rounding error is dominant is 10,000 slices and requires an even number of slices.
+- `GaussianQuadrature`: it can estimate polynomial exactly and can have really good estimates quickly with a small amount of points of integration, it is especially useful when calculating an answer and cannot afford to use large numbers of points.
+It cannot be used for adaptive integration due to its nature of having non-uniform weighted points as the bases for the aproximation.

 It also includes the global method `equation` which is used to house the functions before being pased to the integrating objects.